Remember the first time you got behind the wheel of a car?

 Before we dive into the nitty-gritty of reading stock charts, let’s take a step back.
 Why is investing often considered such an important financial move in the first place?

 Well, for one thing, it can be a way to make money—otherwise known as a passive income stream.
 When you buy and hold market assets that perform well, you’re earning money without putting in extra hours at work, which can unlock a whole new level of income-generating potential.
+One can also leverage an automated investing service that will auto rebalance and diversify holdings based on set goals.

 But perhaps more importantly, investing is a great way to ensure your stash of cash keeps up with the cost of living.
 Even a large nest egg will lose value over time due to inflation, especially if you’re keeping it under your mattress—or even in a low-interest savings account.